Fetch! with Ruff Ruffman: Cancelled spinoff: Spyhounds

 WGBH and Global Mechanic had announced plans to produce a spin-off of Fetch! based on the online game Spyhounds.
 It would feature Ruff, Blossom, and Chet having a new career as super-spies, and Ruff is in way over his head.
 Luckily, he has much help: five clever kids, a purple poodle named Trixie, and millions of kids online.
 The spinoff plans were announced but were later canceled.

 Fetchtok

 On July 21, 2022, WGBH and Jim Conroy released FetchTok, a TikTok-based challenge where Ruff (voiced again by Conroy) asks viewers to record themselves performing his challenges and posting them on the app.
 Former FETCHer Liza Giangrande participates in three of the four challenges.

+Content Creator

+As of October 27, 2025, WGBH has created "Content Creator" where Ruff interviews people such as Blair Imani and former Fetcher Shreya Viswanathan to discuss the opportunities and challenges of the digital world and with remote work.

 Reception

 Critical response

 The show was an instant hit with audiences and received critical acclaim.
-The New York Times praised the series, writing "The show’s creators have written in all the sarcasm and amazingness of a more sophisticated and harder-edged show, but not in a way that condones such behavior.
-There’s a kind of genius to the setup."
+The New York Times praised the series, writing "The show's creators have written in all the sarcasm and amazingness of a more sophisticated and harder-edged show, but not in a way that condones such behavior.
+There's a kind of genius to the setup."
 Larisa Wiseman of Common Sense Media gave the series four out of five stars, saying this entertaining PBS series combines the comedy of a cartoon, the challenge of a game show, and the best of reality TV.